awslabs/aws-sdk-swift/reference/0.x/AWSCodestarnotifications/Home.md

 # Protocols

   - [CodestarNotificationsClientProtocol](/aws-sdk-swift/reference/0.x/AWSCodestarnotifications/CodestarNotificationsClientProtocol):
     This AWS CodeStar Notifications API Reference provides descriptions and usage examples of the operations and data types for the AWS CodeStar Notifications API.
-You can use the AWS CodeStar Notifications API to work with the following objects:
+You can use the AWS CodeStar Notifications API to work with the following objects: Notification rules, by calling the following: